EvolutionSimulator/EvolutionSimulator/Reporting/carlos.lopez-villanueva.md

 - Fixed different bugs with the UI and Windows interfaces that use the screen ampliation recommended settings
 - Fixed two bugs that caused the new movement system to allow creatures to reach infinite speeds by exploiting errors in the system
 - Researched how to implement species categorization with clustering algorithms
-- Implemented mutables project allowing size, energy storage, and other characteristics to be subject of natural selection
+- Implemented mutable project allowing size, energy storage, and other characteristics to be subject to natural selection

 # Week 5
 - Research how to deal with files during compilation and figure out how to access files using the QResources handler
 - Worked on a complete revamp of the UI looks and created different sprites to substitute the previous buttons
+- Created sprites with procedural generation depending on size, eye type, and tail type (which depend on mutable properties)
+- Implemented simple shaders to be able to have sprites with a similar color palette for different hues.
+- Implemented zoom capabilities
+- Implemented the reproduction restrictions so that only species within compatibility range reproduce

+# Week 6
+-